 Copy the states and capitals.

 Helena, Montana

 Lincoln, Nebraska

 Dover, Delaware

-Atlanta, Deorgia
+Atlanta, Georgia

 Augusta, Maine

 Copy the Bible verse.

-"I am Alpha and Omeg a, the beginning and the
+"I am Alpha and Omega, the beginning and the

-ending, saith the Lord, i which is, and which was,
+ending, saith the Lord, which is, and which was,

-e Almighty"(Revelation 1:8).
+and which is to come, the Almighty" (Revelation 1:8).